sandervandevelde/Nanoframework-Cloud-MQTT-Broker-support/README.md

 ## Certificates

-You need three certificates to both secure the TLS communication and to proof the identity:
+You need three certificates to both secure the TLS communication and to prove the identity:

 1. The public TLS certificated for the connection to the broker based on [DigiCert Global Root G3](https://www.digicert.com/kb/digicert-root-certificates.htm)
 2. Private client certificate